“If music ceases to be wonderful nonsense, it will not console the tormented heart.”

 I am a graduate of the music school at CalArts, which was ultimately a positive experience, since I made some wonderful friends there, though I contend that art school is (to put it kindly)

 a deeply silly place

 .
 From 2008-2015, Casey Anderson and I ran the now-defunct Khalija label, on which we released cassettes, CDs and digital material by Mark Trayle, Jason Khan, EVOL, Travis Just + Object Collection, Pierce Warnecke, Scott Cazan, Greg Davis, Tim Perkis, Headboggle & many more.
-In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop, and remain great friends to this day (friendship being more important to me than the biz).
+In late 2015, we felt that the Khalija project had run its course, so we amicably closed up shop, and remain great friends to this day.
 Khalija now exists solely in an archival capacity, with the majority of releases still available as downloads through the Bandcamp page; physical editions can occasionally be found on Discogs or in used record shops (mostly in California).
 Casey currently operates the label a wave press, so check that out if you feel like it.

 From 2006-2014, my primary focus was on live performance, and during that time I played quite a lot of gigs in a variety of locales and contexts; one particularly memorable set was described by attendee Eric Avery as being “the first time [he] was scared at a show since the ‘80s”, which I consider to be praise of the highest order (though it may not have been intended as such).
 From 2014 to 2021, my focus shifted towards studio work, both solo and collaborative, with live performance being a special occasion rather than a regular occurrence.
 At present, and for the foreseeable future, I do whatever I want, with whomever I want, at all times.
 Each moment is eternal -